LearningAWSCloud/documentation-repo/README.md

 ## Visual Studio Code

+### Open VS code from git bash

+- Open git bash terminal

+- Navigate to appropriate directory using pwd, cd, ls commands

+- Use the below command to open VS code for the directory

+   `code .`

 ### New branch creation from VS code

 Key-In `CTRL+SHIFT+P` and search for `Git: Create Branch` Once you selected the option, the prompt will ask for the branch name.